 We have had some of our best results hiring people by posting the ads in Facebook groups.
 Also, LinkedIn recently added a feature that allows you to include a video on your profile.
-Making a short video doesn’t need to cost much at all, and it can help to grab the attention of the best talent while showcasing what your company is all about.
+Making a short video doesn’t need to cost much at all - you can add animations and add music to a video in seconds via free tools.
+This can help grab the attention of the best talent while showcasing what your company is all about.

 We considered advertising job on Upwork, Freelancer, and other sites related to the niche for which we were looking for the person.

 In fact, we spent over $300 posting our job ad on the allegedly relevant websites.
 But the sad reality is that those sites don’t work for quite a few reasons — the market is too saturated, which makes it hard to stand out.
 We never ended up finding the right people there.